rmusser01/Lair/README.md

 Lair: An Attack Collaboration Framework
 ===========================================
- Lair is a reactive attack collaboration framework and web application built with meteor.js.
+ A reactive attack collaboration framework and web application built with meteor.js.

 [What is Lair?](#whatis)